 The ESP32 CAM is a little different from the other development boards on this list.
 This fully-developed microcontroller also has an integrated camera and micro SD card socket.

-The ESP32-CAM is based upon the ESP32-S module, so it shares the same specifications.
-This includes UART, SPI, I2C and PWM interfaces, Wi-Fi image upload, clock speeds of up to 160 MHz, and 9 GPIO ports.
+The ESP32-CAM is based on the ESP32-S module, so it shares the same specifications.
+This includes UART, SPI, I2C and PWM interfaces, Wi-Fi image upload, clock speeds of up to 160 MHz, and nine GPIO ports.

 As there are many components on the bottom, it may be easier to avoid a solderless breadboard when experimenting with the ESP32-CAM.
 Furthermore, the use of jumpers with female Dupont connectors is recommended.